Resume

 • Mention certificates that show acknowledgement of your soft skills using a “Certifications” section.

-• Lastly, make an organized list of soft skills in the skills section.
+• Make an organized list of soft skills in the skills section, but don’t neglect hard or technical skills.

 FAQ